Please note that this article contains affiliate links, read disclosures here.

 I asked myself, could she also be one of the chosen ones?

-After trekking down to the floor she was on, I was greeted with a pale and concerned face.
+After trekking down to meet her, I was greeted with a pale and concerned face.

 We sat down and I listened to her concerns.